p-buddy/parkdown/.assets/query.md

 /** some-specifier */
 ```

+Identifiers will be searched for within the text of a comment split by spaces (i.e. `some-specifier` is a single identifier, but `some specifier` represents two separate identifiers).

 Below is the currently supported API for the `region` query parameter, where each defined method signature can be _invoked_ as a value for the `region` parameter, for example:

 - `[](<url>?region=extract(some-specifier))`